caraya/personal-blog/content/blog/font-stacks-and-other-explorations-on-typography-on-the-web-part-1.md

 Depending on your needs you could use the W3C's [element sampler](https://www.w3.org/StyleSheets/Core/stylebot.html?family=9doc=Sampler) and style the bare content with your styles and fonts.

-Another option is to use Tim Brown's \[http://webfontspecimen.com/\](Web Font Specimen) to create more advanced specimens.
+Another option is to use Tim Brown's [Web Font Specimen](http://webfontspecimen.com/) to create more advanced specimens.
 I've created specimens for fonts with open sources licenses at [Font Specimen Archive](https://caraya.github.io/font-specimen-archive/)

 #### Have you tested how will your fallback fonts affect your design?

 So far we've made the assumption that our fonts will load and everything works well out of the box.
 But this is not always the case and we shouldn't assume it is.

-This begs the question: **_How well will the fallback fonts work with your design_**
+This begs the question: ***How well will the fallback fonts work with your design***

 If the fallback has a higher or lower x-height or thicker strokes than your web font, the layout will look different.
 This is why you must test your stack during development and make sure that your web fonts match as close as possible with the fallbacks.
 Monica Dinculescu's [Font Style Matcher](https://meowni.ca/font-style-matcher/) can help